Creamy Chicken Poblano Pepper Soup

 • Cook the mixture while whisking for about a minute before adding in the chicken broth.

-• Bring the mixture to a light boil then add in the corn, black beans and red bell peppers and let it simmer for 15 minutes while the food finishes in the oven.
+• Bring the mixture to a light boil then add in the corn, black beans and red bell peppers and let it simmer for 15 minutes while the chicken and peppers finish in the oven.

 • Shred the chicken and dice the de-seeded poblano peppers before adding them to the soup.